 If you haven't heard of benign prostatic hyperplasia, or BPH, chances are you will.
 Formerly known as prostatism, an estimated 50% of men have evidence of BPH by age 50 and 75% have it by age 80.
 BPH is a non-cancerous enlargement of the prostate gland that can occur as men get older.
 It can cause bothersome urinary symptoms such as having to urinate often, urgency, difficulty starting, incomplete bladder emptying, getting up at night, and sometimes incontinence.

 April is National Cancer Control Month.
 Until we find a cure for cancer, our best bet for maintaining as much control as possible over cancer is education and awareness.
 This is an informational discussion of prostate cancer, the risk factors and warning signs: Risk Factors for Prostate Cancer Prostate Cancer is the second leading cause

 If you’ve been diagnosed with prostate cancer, you probably have a lot of questions.
 Usually, ‘What are my treatment options?’ tops the list.
 And, it should.
 Prostate cancer is actually one of the most common cancers found in men.
 Today, you have a range of treatment options.
 If diagnosed early, prostate cancer has a high

-If you or someone you care about has been recently diagnosed with prostate cancer, then your mind is probably racing with questions.
+Prostate Cancer Treatment Options If you or someone you care about has been recently diagnosed with prostate cancer, then your mind is probably racing with questions.
 Understanding the disease and the different treatment options will help you arm yourself with knowledge and make educated decisions about how to move forward.
-Here is some basic information about the six ways
+Here is some basic information

 Prostate cancer is one of the common cancers affecting people.
 Just like other cancers, it can be treated successfully although treatment needs to be started early enough.
 There are several treatment options that can be employed to treat the disease.
 Below is a clear guideline of some of them.
 Radiation Therapy The use of radiation